Once the Refinishing Service is Done

-- IT IS IMPORTANT THAT REGLAZE BE ALLOWED 48 HOURS TO CURE.
+IT IS MOST IMPORTANT THE REGLAZE BE ALLOWED 48 HOURS TO CURE.

-- Do not set and leave anything (wet towels, soap, bottles, etc.) on the reglazed surface including water for 48 hours as it may soften the glaze.
-A full cure takes about 6 days so it is best not to leave any shampoo bottles or other items on the tub for at least 6 days.
+Do not set or leave anything (wet towels, soap, bottles, etc.) on the reglazed surface (including water) during the first 48 hours, as it may soften the glaze.
+A full cure takes about 6 days so it is best not to leave any shampoo bottles or other items on the tub reglazing for at least 6 days.

-- We cannot prevent dust from settling onto the newly refinished surface, as we are not working in a 100% dust-free environment.
-Sometimes dust, fluff, lint or even small bugs (flies, butterflies, etc) might get stuck on the freshly refinished surface.
+We cannot prevent dust from settling onto the newly refinished surface, as we are not working in a 100% dust-free environment.
+Sometimes dust, fluff, lint, or even small bugs (flies, moths, etc.) might get stuck on the freshly refinished surface.
 DO NOT PICK OR TRY TO REMOVE PARTICLES AS THIS MAY DAMAGE THE SURFACE.
-Most of the time the lint or fluff can disappear during the first 2-3 weeks when the tub is washed.
+Most times the lint or fluff will disappear during the first 2-3 weeks as the tub gets washed.

-- One of the advantages of having your bathtub reglazed is that the new non-porous surface is easier to clean.
-Regular cleaning is important to prevent dirt, hard water stains, and soap scum build-up that will hide the beauty of the finish.
-To clean, use non-scratch scrub sponges with warm water, liquid detergents or non-abrasive bathroom liquid cleaners.
+One of the advantages of having your bathtub reglazed is that the new non-porous surface is easier to clean.
+Regular cleaning is important to prevent dirt, hard water stains, and soap scum build-up that will hide the beauty of the refinishing.
+To clean use non-scratch scrub sponges with warm water, liquid detergents, or non-abrasive bathroom liquid cleaners.

-- Here are some commercial products that will clean the refinished fixture without dulling the finish: Stay Clean sponges by Scotch Brite, Dow Scrubbing Bubbles, Lysol Tub, and Tile Cleaner, 409, Lime Away Bathroom/Kitchen Cleaner, Mr. Clean, diluted white vinegar and all-purpose liquid dish soaps such as Joy, Ivory or Dawn.
+Here are some commercial products that will clean the refinished fixture without dulling the finish: 3M® Scotch Brite® Stay Clean Scrubber, CRL® Bathroom & Kitchen Cleaner, Formula 409® Multi-Surface Cleaner, Mr. Clean® All Multi-Surface Liquids, Lysol® Power Bathroom Cleaner, Scrubbing Bubbles® Mega Shower Foamer Trigger, and a cloth, or moistened sponge and water, diluted white vinegar and all-purpose liquid dish soaps such as Joy, Ivory, or Dawn.